 Your eye doctor will analyze the results and may consult an ophthalmologist to determine the best course of treatment for your condition.

 There are generally no warning signs or obvious symptoms in the early stages of glaucoma.
 However, as the disease progresses, you may experience:

 Seeing glare or halos

 Difficulty with tasks that require visual attention, like reading and driving

-If you are experiencing any symptoms of glaucoma, schedule an exam with one of the specialists at EyeCare Associates today.
+If you are experiencing any symptoms of glaucoma, schedule an exam with one of the specialists at EyeCare Associates in Alabama today.